What is the Wazo Client¶

-The XiVO Client should then be available in the applications menu of each platform.
+The Wazo Client should then be available in the applications menu of each platform.

-If you want to build your own XiVO Client, see Building the XiVO Client.
+If you want to build your own Wazo Client, see Building the Wazo Client.

 Connection to the server¶

-To connect to the server using the XiVO client you need a user name, a password and the server’s address.
+To connect to the server using the Wazo Client you need a user name, a password and the server’s address.
 Optionally, it is possible to login an agent while connecting to the server.

-Xlets are features of the XiVO Client.
+Xlets are features of the Wazo Client.
 It is the contraction of XiVO applets.
 To select which xlets are displayed in your client, see CTI profiles.

-The XiVO Client configuration options can be accessed under.
+The Wazo Client configuration options can be accessed under.